Personal Grants for Single Mothers: Top 7 for Mom

 4. Write a Compelling Application: Many grants require you to write an application or proposal.
 This is your chance to explain your situation and why you need the grant.
 Be sure to clearly explain your circumstances, your goals, and how the grant will help you achieve them.

 5. Submit Application: Follow the specific instructions provided by the grant provider to submit your application.
-This may involve mailing in a physical copy, submitting online, or in some cases, presenting your application in person.
+This may involve mailing in a physical copy, submitting online, or, in some cases, presenting your application in person.

 6. Wait for Approval: After submitting your application, you will need to wait for the grant provider to review your application.
 This process can take weeks or even months, so be patient.